slaylines/bundlers-comparison/README.md

 ## Conclusion

 - Use Webpack 4 by default.
 It's flexible and user-friendly enough for app development.
 There is a learning curve, but once you get it, it's not very complicated to use.
 The documentation became a lot better last time and the community is very big.
+After getting familiar with core concepts you can get a much smoother and snappier work flow than with other bundlers.
 - Use Parcel for simple scenarios.
 It's easy to setup and very fast.
 It's also a good option for beginners.
 Don't use it if you wish to do customizations and tweaks for your builds, in the long term it may cause problems.
 The documentation may lack some of the important details and it's a pain to fix little quirks.
 It's also still immature, so expect to face with bugs.
 - Use Rollup for library development and if bundle size is something very critical for you.
 The developer's experience is not the best here and you need to understand the tradeoffs for a small bundle size and minimalistic philosophy behind it.
 It's a solid tool though.
 The documentation would be better if it could provide more real-life examples of usage for common scenarios.